dmerejkowsky/blog/content/post/0082-introducing-tips-from-a-build-farmer.md

 The coordinator:

   * Listens to the *triggers* we listed above
-  * Dispatches the execution of the scripts on one or several machines among the runners.
+  * Dispatches the execution of the scripts on one or several machines among the runners,
   * Aggregates the results of those executions.
-The result may simply be the return code and output of the script, but sometimes some arbitrary files are sent from the runners to the coordinator. [^2]
+Those can be test reports, logs, files and so on.

 # A new series